vasudevan-s/Sauce-Labs-Demo-App-automation/README.md

 To run from terminal using Maven, mvn clean test -Dthreads=<number of devices/browsers> -Dsuites=src/test/resources/Unified.xml

-_The intent of this project is for illustration purposes only.
+_The intent of this project is for illustrative purposes only.
 The code can be freely used and modified as needed._